 Cloud-Connected Intelligent Eyewear enters Social Media Mainstream

-Over the past decade, the Apple iPhone, with its unprecedented simplicity, intuitive control, optimized experience, and direct access to the cloud, singularly defined the core qualities of a modern post-PC device, and it continues to serve as the anchor device for the Apple post-PC wearable mobile suite, as shown in the adjacent diagram entitled the Apple iFamily Post-PC Mobile Smart Suite.
+Over the past decade, the Apple iPhone, with its unprecedented simplicity, intuitive control, optimized experience, and direct access to the cloud, singularly defined the core qualities of a modern smart device, and it continues to serve as the anchor device for the Apple wearable mobile suite, as shown in the Apple iFamily Mobile Smart Suite diagram above.

-Apple competitors Samsung, Google, and Xiaomi each have their own wearable mobile suite, typically comprising smart glasses, bands, watches, phones, and tablets, as shown in the adjacent diagram entitled Android Mobile Suites.
+Apple competitors Samsung, Google, and Xiaomi each have their own wearable mobile suite, typically comprising smart glasses, bands, watches, phones, and tablets, as shown in the Android Mobile Suite diagram above.

 A selfie typically depicts a static posed story constructed in isolation that is inwardly centered upon the user himself or herself and shared with local and global friends and fans on social networks without the possibility post-publication personalization, customization, or enhancement.

 In contrast, a mashie typically describes a dynamic natural story constructed collaboratively with friends that is outwardly focused upon the user’s friends or surrounding environment rather than the user himself or herself and shared with local and global friends and fans on social networks with the expectation and anticipation of post-publication personalization, customization, and enhancement by select friends and fans.